 In vector geodata, a quantitative or qualitative descriptor of a spatial entity.
 An attribute can describe a real-world quality (such as population or land area), or a graphic quality (such as patch color or line weight).
-Attributes are frequently coded as numbers or strings in character-coded or binary tabular data files, with one or more attribute per map feature.
+Attributes are frequently coded as numbers or character vectors in character-coded or binary tabular data files, with one or more attribute per map feature.

 (Attribute specification) A cell array structure that specifies

-strings and format strings for each attribute.
+and formats for each attribute.
 Used with

 See Map axes.

 The angle a line makes with a meridian, taken clockwise from north.